What is the Breast Cancer Wellness Clinic?

 Natasha Keir

-Breast Care Nurse Practitioner and Wellness Clinic Leader
+Nurse Practitioner Breast Oncology & Sexologist, Wellness Clinic Leader

-The role of the clinic is to offer personalised, patient centred care to help patients with their overall wellbeing, symptom management and any concerns they may have following their diagnosis and treatment.
-The clinic assists patients to transition into longer term survivorship, provides follow up planning and ultimately improves the health outcomes of our patients.
+The role of the clinic is to offer personalised, patient-centred care to support patients with their overall wellbeing, symptom management, and any concerns they may have following diagnosis and treatment.
+The clinic assists patients to transition into longer-term survivorship, provides follow-up planning, and ultimately improves health outcomes."

 Natasha Keir

-Breast Care Nurse Practitioner and Wellness Clinic Leader
+Nurse Practitioner Breast Oncology & Sexologist, Wellness Clinic Leader

 GenesisCare, Tugun

 Natasha is a nurse practitioner who specialises in breast cancer (1 of only 5 in Australia).
-As a nurse practitioner she has completed additional university study at a master’s degree level and is one of the most senior and independent clinical nurses in our health care system.
+This requires completion of additional university study at a master’s degree level and is one of the most senior and independent clinical nurses in our health care system.

-The role of the clinic is to offer personalised, patient centred care to help patients with their overall wellbeing, symptom management and any concerns they may have following their diagnosis and treatment.
-The clinic assists patients to transition into longer term survivorship, provides follow up planning and ultimately improves the health outcomes of our patients.
+The role of the clinic is to offer personalised, patient-centred care to support patients with their overall wellbeing, symptom management, and any concerns they may have following diagnosis and treatment.
+The clinic assists patients to transition into longer-term survivorship, provides follow-up planning, and ultimately improves health outcomes."

 Jean Kelly